chl33/Garage133/README.md

 # Garage133

-Garag133 is a DIY device for garage door automation.
+Garage133 is a DIY device for garage door automation.

+Please see the blog [post](https://selectiveappeal.org/posts/garage133/) about this project.

-This repository is under construction!
+This repository is under construction -- bBetter documentation to come!